 - GI Bill Kicker ($350 per month) for being in ROTC

-- Non-deployable status— You will not have to deploy since you are enrolled in college.
+- Non-deployable status—No deployment since you are enrolled in college

-- And of course, officer training in your National Guard/Reserve Unit when performing your required drill.
+- Officer training in your National Guard/Reserve Unit when performing your required drill

-You need one year of college completed prior to applying for the SMP.
-You are eligible for SMP at the beginning of your sophomore year.
-However, a freshman can still enroll in ROTC classes, and drill with the National Guard unit, but you will not be formally in the SMP.
+You need to complete one year of college before applying for the SMP, making you eligible at the beginning of the sophomore year.
+However, a freshman can still enroll in ROTC classes and drill with the National Guard unit, but will not be formally in the SMP.
 If you are a sophomore or higher and currently enlisted, you must enroll in the SMP to enroll in ROTC.
 Prospective cadets with prior military experience may simply be assigned to a unit.

-Upon commissioning, any enlistment contract is nullified, and you may start your career as an Army officer and serve either full-time on Active Duty, or part-time as an officer in the USAR or ARNG.
+Upon commissioning, any enlistment contract is nullified, and you may start your career as an Army officer and serve either full-time on Active Duty, or part-time as an officer in the Army Reserves or National Guard.
 You are not limited to any particular MOS because of your former training, nor are you locked into or out of any commissioning options.

-All cadets at the end of their junior year can request Active Duty (career MOS), USAR, or ARNG.
-Also, to differentiate the SMP from other commissioning sources, participation in the SMPT is not required for GRFD contracting.
+All cadets at the end of their junior year can request Active Duty (career MOS), Army Reserves, or National Guard.
+Also, to differentiate the SMP from other commissioning sources, participation in the SMP is not required for GRFD contracting.

-Those who contract and become SMP participants must complete selected ROTC Cadet Forms of the command/college you attend as well as the standard USAR/ARNG forms.
+Those who contract and become SMP participants must complete selected ROTC Cadet Forms of the command/college you attend as well as the standard AR/NG forms.

-The following forms as are also necessary for SMP participation:
+The following forms are also necessary for SMP participation:

-- DA Form 4824-R (SMP agreement between Cadet Command and USAR units)
+- DA Form 4824-R (SMP agreement between Cadet Command and Army Reserves units)

-- Or NGB Form 594-1 (SMP agreement between Cadet Command and ARNG units)
+- Or NGB Form 594-1 (SMP agreement between Cadet Command and Army Reserves units)